 Our day at nursery

 During our day, we will either provide a wide range of carefully selected and structured play activities or encourage the children to choose what activities they would like to do.
-We follow the national ‘Early Years Foundation Stage’.
-We will use the EYFS to encourage each child to full fill their potential and provide the foundation for the children to make the most of their abilities and talents.
+We follow the national ‘Early Years Foundation Stage’ framework.
+We will use the EYFS framework to encourage each child to full fill their potential and provide the foundation for the children to make the most of their abilities and talents.

 The overall aim of the EYFS is to help young children achieve the five Every Child Matters outcomes.
 We will achieve this by setting the standards, providing equality, developing partnerships with parents and other professionals, improving quality and consistency and laying a foundation for future learning.